yariv/InferRPC/README.md

 4. Easy integration into any backend framework.
 Currently, Koa and NextJS are supported.
 5. Can be extended to support arbitrary serialization protocols (although only JSON is supported right now).

-SolidRPC uses [Zod](https://github.com/colinhacks/zod) for describing request/response schemas and for validating payloads.
+SolidRPC uses [Zod](https://github.com/colinhacks/zod) for expressing request/response schemas and for validating payloads.

 # Usage